 More than a fifth of all children and young people in Germany are at risk of poverty and therefore have demonstrably lower educational opportunities.
 The corona pandemic hits these disadvantaged children and young people particularly hard.
 Not only are their parents more frequently affected by corona-related unemployment, but they often belong to those occupational groups that receive little short-time work benefit.
 In addition, numerous essential support services were no longer available during the lockdown.
 They also have a hard time in the area of homeschooling.
 They often lack both the necessary technical equipment and sufficient space for undisturbed learning.
 As the pandemic season has made clear, we live in a world that is becoming increasingly digital.
 Without compensatory measures, progressive digitization will further increase educational inequality.

 The increasing digitalization offers new opportunities for greater educational equality.
-Therefore, we strengthen digital education in schools located in socially disadvantaged communities: We create spaces for creative work and experimenting.
+Therefore, we strengthen digital education in schools located in socially disadvantaged communities: In projects like MakerSpace we create spaces for creative work and experimenting.
 In those spaces, children and their teachers learn how to produce videos with green screens, how to create headphone holders with 3D printers and how to ensure protect their data on the internet.
 At the same time, we develop digitally taught classes and train teachers in digital education to make school lessons in Germany fit for the digitized future.

 Your contact person

 Would you also like to enter into a corporate partnership with us?
 Then contact us now.